KuangXY3/MTB-AMR-classification-CNN/README.md

 ## Introduction

 This pipeline automates the process of machine learning (ML) model development for MTB first-line drug (RIF, INH, PZA and EMB) resistance classification.
 It covers each step from DNA-seq data download to ML model validation.
 In addition, the last step is to evaluate a statistical rule-based method on the same datasets used to validate ML models.
-Please refer to our paper [Accurate and rapid prediction of first-line tuberculosis drug resistance from genome sequence data using traditional machine learning algorithms and CNN ]() (link to online paper once it is published) for more details.
+Please refer to our paper [Accurate and rapid prediction of tuberculosis drug resistance from genome sequence data using traditional machine learning algorithms and CNN](https://www.nature.com/articles/s41598-022-06449-4) for more details.
 The following is the guide for running this pipeline.
 ![alt text](https://github.com/KuangXY3/MTB-AMR-classification-CNN/blob/master/ML_model_development_flowchart.png)